01-13-17 Gymnastics vs Georgia

 04-02-16 - NCAA gymnastics regional - Ann Arbor, Mich.

-Kurt Hettinger is in his ninth season as an assistant coach for the Tigers, serving as the recruiting coordinator, bars coach, and assists on floor and vault.
+Kurt Hettinger is in his 10th season as an assistant coach for the Tigers, serving as the recruiting coordinator, bars coach, and assists on floor and vault.

 During his time with at Auburn, Hettinger has been recognized multiple times for his efforts in the program’s continuous growth.
 In 2015, he joined former Auburn assistant Jenny Rowland as both were named the NCAA co-Assistant Coach of the Year.
 Hettinger was also selected as the NCAA Central Region co-Assistant Coach of the Year in 2011.